Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool calculates ROI for an agent, lists specific outputs (costs, outcomes, multiplier, breakdown), and explicitly distinguishes from sibling tool generate_roi_audit for fleet-wide ROI.
+The description clearly states the tool calculates ROI for an agent, listing specific metrics (costs, outcomes, multiplier, breakdown) and explicitly distinguishes from the sibling tool generate_roi_audit for fleet-wide analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.